bendurston/robotframework-ocrlibrary/README.md

 - [Morphological Transformations](https://docs.opencv.org/4.5.2/d9/d61/tutorial_py_morphological_ops.html)

 ## Contributing
-Folder structure.
-.github/
-└── workflows/
-    └── build.yml
-        linter.yml
-docs/
-└── html/
-    └── OCRLibrary.html
-examples/
-└──keyword_usage.robot
-OCRLibrary/
-└──keywords
-    └── __init__.py
-        binary_image_transformation.py
-        changing

-Adding a new image processing feature.

-When adding a new image processing feature, please create a new file under `OCRLibrary/utils/imageprocessing/imagetransformation`.
-If the image processing feature falls under any of [these categories](https://docs.opencv.org/4.5.2/d2/d96/tutorial_py_table_of_contents_imgproc.html), please name the file to resemble that category (see existing files for example), or add to the existing file.

-Once low level image transformation functions are create, call those functions in one of the three image processing files in `OCRLibrary/utils/imageprocessing/`. `image_processing_colour.py` is for all image transformations that should be used on coloured images (e.g. masking colours), `image_processing_generic.py` is for all image transformations that involve any image (coloured/gray scale/binary) such as image smoothing, and `image_processing_gray.py` is for all image transformation that should only be used on gray or binary images.
-If the new feature does not meet these specifications, please create a new file and define the specification.

-Creating new keywords follows the same rules as when creating new image processing features mentioned above.
-The keywords will call the higher level functions in `OCRLibrary/utils/`.
+Thank you for thinking of contributing to the robotframework-ocrlibrary!

 When contributing please adhere to the following.

-Please put the files in the appropriate directories with the appropriate names.
-The image processing features fall under any of [these categories](https://docs.opencv.org/4.5.2/d2/d96/tutorial_py_table_of_contents_imgproc.html), please name the file to resemble that category (see existing files for example), or add to the existing file.

-To start off, if you find a bug, please submit an issue.
+If you find a bug, please submit an issue.

 If you want to fix something or improve upon something, fork the repo, and create a new branch.
 Once you have made the changes and have written unit tests or updated the regression tests (please use pythons Unittest when testing), make a pull request.

+Please put the files in the appropriate directories with the appropriate names.
+The image processing features fall under any of [these categories](https://docs.opencv.org/4.5.2/d2/d96/tutorial_py_table_of_contents_imgproc.html), please name the file to resemble that category (see [existing files](https://github.com/bendurston/robotframework-ocrlibrary/tree/main/OCRLibrary/utils/imageprocessing/imagetransformation) for examples), or add to an existing file.